All the songs in 'Wicked' on Broadway

 "As Long As You're Mine"

 "I'm Not That Girl" (Reprise) fades into "As Long As You're Mine," in which Elphaba and Fiyero profess their love for each other in the forest.
-As they're in hiding and face the threat of death, the song is desperate and passionate.
+They're in hiding and facing the threat of death, so the song is desperate and passionate.
 Elphaba sings, "If it turns out it's over too fast, I'll make every last moment last, as long as you're mine."

 "No Good Deed"